 How Does Ducey’s Second Chances Bill work?

-In Arizona the only real expungement statue we have is related to marijuana offenses,
+In Arizona, the only real expungement statute we have is related to marijuana offenses,

 and it is very new.
 On April 1, 2021, Arizona Governor Doug Ducey signed into law

 House Bill (HB) 2067, which amends Arizona Revised Statute (A.R.S.)
 Section 13-905

 to allow courts to issue an order for a “Certificate of Second Chance” for individuals

 “whose judgment of guilt is set aside” after a criminal conviction.
 The law permits such

 second chances for employment opportunities, occupational licenses, and housing.

 A.R.S. § 13-905 allows for certain convictions to be set aside.
 The amendment permits